TRAM-Global-Inc/tram-update-tokens-into-sql-once-job/README.md

-# TRAM Template Run Once Job
+# TRAM Update Tokens Into SQL Once Job

-A Kubernetes job template that is meant to run once
+A Kubernetes job to update tokens into SQL table once.

 ## Local Setup

 1. Ensure you have GIT installed locally.
 2. Ensure you have Node 16.15.1 LTS installed
 3. Ensure you have Brew installed (for MacOS only)
-4. Clone the repository with the following command: `git clone https://github.com/tram-global-inc/tram-template-run-once-job.git`
+4. Clone the repository with the following command: `git clone https://github.com/tram-global-inc/tram-update-tokens-into-sql-once-job.git`
 5. Navigate to the newly cloned repository
 6. Authenticate against Google Cloud with `npm run ar-login`
 7. Install dependencies with `npm install`